MicrosoftDocs/azure-docs/articles/data-factory/tutorial-data-flow-private.md

 9. After the creation is finished, you see the notice in Notifications center.
 Select **Go to resource** to navigate to the Data factory page.
 10. Select **Author & Monitor** to launch the Data Factory UI in a separate tab.

-## Create a Azure Integration Runtime in ADF Managed Virtual Network
+## Create an Azure Integration Runtime in ADF Managed Virtual Network
-In this step, you create a Azure Integration Runtime and enable Managed Virtual Network.
+In this step, you create an Azure Integration Runtime and enable Managed Virtual Network.

 1. In ADF portal, go to **Manage Hub** and click **New** to create a new Azure Integration Runtime.
    ![Create new Azure Integration Runtime](./media/tutorial-copy-data-portal-private/create-new-azure-ir.png)
-2. Choose to create a **Azure** Integration Runtime.
+2. Choose to create an **Azure** Integration Runtime.
    ![New Azure Integration Runtime](./media/tutorial-copy-data-portal-private/azure-ir.png)
 3. Enable **Virtual Network**.
    ![New Azure Integration Runtime](./media/tutorial-copy-data-portal-private/enable-managed-vnet.png)